Missouri Wrongful Termination Laws

 Wage and Hour Issues

-Although some states require employers to provide a meal or rest break, Missouri is not one of them.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
+In Missouri, employees are entitled to a minimum wage of $7.65 an hour.
+Under federal and Missouri law, employees who work more than 40 hours a week are eligible for overtime.
+Although some states require employers to provide meal or rest breaks, Missouri is not one of them.
+However, under federal law, employers who choose to provide breaks of 20 minutes or less must pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”

 Time Off Work